brentvollebregt/nitratine.net/README.md

 ### Not Required (after launch)

 - BUG: Some images aren't linked to original
+- SMALL: Put actual react-bootstrap components in
 - Make something to identify 404s
 - Group tags/categories/years at top of category pages as links to headers (with numbers) e.g. taga (2) tagb (5) tagc (8)
 - Blog footer?
 Need to link category pages somehow
-- Add switch to disable ads on particular pages
+- SMALL: Add switch to disable ads on particular pages